A safe and effective COVID-19 vaccine is a critical component of the U.S. strategy to reduce COVID-19-related illnesses, hospitalizations, and deaths.

 Q. When can I get a COVID-19 vaccine?

-A. Anyone 12 years of age and older is now eligible and recommended to receive the vaccine.
-State-supported mass vaccination sites, local health departments, pharmacy partners – in short, every jurisdiction that receives Pfizer-BioNTech vaccine from the state’s vaccine allocation – are fully open to all 12 years of age and above.
-Pfizer-BioNTech is the only COVID-19 vaccine currently authorized for use in the U.S. for those 12 years of age and older.
+A. Anyone 5 years of age and older is now eligible and recommended to receive COVID-19 vaccine.
+Local health departments, pharmacy partners, health care providers – in short, every jurisdiction that receives Pfizer-BioNTech vaccine, including the pediatric dose,– are fully open to everyone 5 years of age and older.
+Pfizer-BioNTech is the only COVID-19 vaccine currently authorized for use in the U.S. for those 5 years of age and older.

 Q. Will undocumented people be able to get the vaccine?

 A. All populations in Illinois, including individuals who are undocumented, can receive the vaccine.
 No one will be turned away when it is their time to be vaccinated.